Water Quality Training and Certification Process

 - Volunteer monitors must have access to a boat, a strong anchor, and — in most cases — a motor.
 Secchi disk readings and DO readings are generally taken at the deepest point in the lake basin.

-We had a very successful summer training over 60 new monitors and recertifying many other, all in-person.
-This summer we again partnered with the Maine DEP to recertify dozens of volunteers around the state.
+In 2022, we had a very successful summer of training over 60 new monitors and recertifying many other, all in-person.
+This summer we will again partner with the Maine DEP to recertify dozens of volunteers around the state.
 We appreciate the travel as well as all of the work our volunteers perform.
 A special thank you to the local boat hosts who volunteer their time and gas, and enable us to perform regional trainings in addition to the training on Lake Auburn.
 The boat host program is vital to the success of ensuring all volunteers have the ability to become recertified.

 For New Water Quality Monitors